dport96/ITM352/morea/090.algorithms/experience-makingChange1.md

  - Start by writing out comments outlining the steps of your algorithm.
 Then implement each step one at a time and test at each step

+If you get stuck you can view a [screencast solution](https://www.youtube.com/watch?v=UQptiNrXX-E&feature=youtu.be)

+###### This screencast shows a solution using PHP.
+Even though the code is a bit different, the algorithm is the same and would be implemented similarly in Javascript.
+See if you understand enough to translate!

-If you get stuck you can view a [screencast solution](https://www.youtube.com/watch?v=UQptiNrXX-E&feature=youtu.be) **OOPS... there's a rather nasty error in the screencast solution.
+**OOPS... there's a rather nasty error in the screencast solution.
 See if you can spot it and fix it!**

 {% include wod-times.html Rx="<10 min" Av="15 min" Sd="20 min" DNF="20+ min" %}